-THE WATKINS SOCIETY PROGRAM

-Thursday, April 18, 2013, 9:30 - 11:30 AM

-Featuring: The Immortality Study

-by John Martin Fischer, Distinguished Professor of Philosophy

-Bonus: Enjoy a tour of the new Butterfly Garden!
+THE WATKINS SOCIETY PROGRAM Thursday, April 18, 2013, 9:30 - 11:30 AM Featuring: The Immortality Study by John Martin Fischer, Distinguished Professor of Philosophy Bonus: Enjoy a tour of the new Butterfly Garden!

 The Watkins Society honors individuals who have remembered UCR in their estate plans.
 If you are providing for the Botanic Gardens in your plans and would like to be included in the Watkins Society, please call the UCR Office of Gift Planning at 951.827.3793.

+Butterfly Corner

-Butterfly Corner Attracting the Gray Hairstreak Article and Photos by Ann Platzer Photo 1.
-Gray Hairstreak he lovely little Gray Haisreak (Strymon melinus), with a 1 - 1.25 inch wingspan, is common in Southern California.
+Attracting the Gray Hairstreak

+Article and Photos by Ann Platzer

+he lovely little Gray Haisreak (Strymon melinus), with a 1 -1.25 inch wingspan, is common in

+Southern California.
 In fact, it is one of the most widely dispersed butterflies in North America.
 This is not surprising, since it feeds on numerous plant families.
 The flight time in Southern California is from February through November.
-Hairstreaks belong to the Gossamer Wing Family (Lycaenidae) and have evolved so that their hind wings look like their head.
+Hairstreaks belong to the Gossamer Wing Family (Lycaenidae) and

+have evolved so that their hind wings look like their head.
 Why is this a successful adaptation?
 Let's look at the Gray Hairstreak.
+It has

+a large orange

+patch near the

+back edge of

+its hind wings

+and two hairlike tails, so

+when the

+wings are

+closed the

+orange spots

-It has look like eyes and the thin tails look like antennae (photo #1).
+Photo 2.
+Gray Hairstreak larva look like eyes and the thin tails look like antennae (photo #1).
 Adding to the deception, when nectaring it perches with the head down and false "head" upward, giving the illusion that the head is the tail.
-Not only that, it shuffles its closed hind wings back and forth, drawing attention to the wrong end of the body so a predator attacks the hind wings rather than the vital head area.
-The success of this adaptation is demonstrated by the many hair-streaks that have nips out of their hind wing from failed bird attacks.
+Not only that, it shuffles its closed hind wings back and forth, drawing attention to the wrong end of the body so a predator attacks the hind wings rather than

-Photo 2.
-Gray Hairstreak larva a large orange patch near the back edge of its hind wings and two hairlike tails, so when the wings are closed the orange spots flowers.
-The color of the larvae is extremely variable, but on our coral vine (Antigonon leptopus) they are rose-colored with short, tiny spines and blend in with their host flowers. which the young larvae devour (photo #2).
+Photo 1.
+Gray Hairstreak the vital head area.
+The success of this adaptation is demonstrated by the many hairstreaks that have nips out of their hind wing from failed bird attacks.
+The female lays hard-to-see, pale green eggs singly on buds and flowers.
+The color of the larvae is extremely variable, but on our coral vine (Antigonon leptopus) they are rose-colored with short, tiny spines and blend in with their host flowers, which the young larvae devour (photo #2).
 Betty Moore once gave me a bouquet of coral vine.
 However, I soon noticed tiny, black pellets next to the vase.
 What were they and where did they come from?
 Inspecting a flower with a hole in it, lo and behold there was a tiny caterpillar the color of the flower.
 You guessed right: the larva was a Gray Hairstreak.
-I soon purchased a broods and hibernate over winter as pupae.
+I soon purchased a coral vine for my own garden and it now spans 15 feet of our chain link fence.
+Older larvae also munch on coral vine leaves.
+The pupae, which are brownish with dark blotches and short spines, resemble dead leaves or bumps on the attached branches (photo 3).
+They have many broods and hibernate over winter as pupae.